 What is a lease?

-A lease is a contract between a freeholder and a leaseholder which governs the relationship between them.
-It is likely to contain conditions under which the leaseholder occupies the property, for example, not carrying out alterations without the landlord’s consent.
+A lease is a contract between a freeholder and a leaseholder governing the relationship between them.
+It contains conditions under which the leaseholder occupies the property, for example, not carrying out alterations without the landlord’s consent.
 Also, the lease document is not necessarily the full picture, as provisions implied by law supplement the express terms in the lease.

-“More than happy with Mike Hansom’s service.
+“More than happy with your service.
 I’ve dealt with BLB on and off for years and it’s always been very good”.
 KB